 Clean out your rain gutters to help prevent ice dams from forming and damaging your gutters and home.

-Check your carbon monoxide detectors to ensure they are functioning properly and familiarize yourself with symptoms of carbon monoxide poisoning.
+Check your carbon monoxide detectors to ensure they are functioning properly, and familiarize yourself with the symptoms of carbon monoxide poisoning.

 Remove tree branches that are weakened or in danger of breaking and falling on structures during snowfall.

-Shut off external water valves and sprinklers systems.
+Shut off external water valves and sprinkler systems.

 Winter storms can be very destructive for utility lines.
 Keep a sharp eye out for downed power lines and contact your utility company right away.
 Downed lines and melting snow or ice are an extremely dangerous combination.
 Never try to repair downed lines yourself, call the professionals!